telefonicaid/iotagent-node-lib/doc/api.md

 relaying on the config group configuration.
 The specific parameters that can be configured for a given device are described in the [Device datamodel](#device-datamodel) section.

+If devices are not pre-registered, they will be automatically created when a measure arrives to the IoT Agent - this process is known as autoprovisioning.
+The IoT Agent will create an empty device with the group `apiKey` and `type` - the associated document created in database doesn't include config group parameters (`timestamp` and `explicitAttrs` in particular).
+The IoT Agent will also create the entity in the Context Broker if it does not exist yet.

+This behavior allows that autoprovisioned parameters can freely established modifying the device information after creation using the provisioning API.
+However, note that if a device (autoprovisioned or not) doesn't have these parameters defined at device level in database, the parameters are inherit from config group parameters.

 ## Entity attributes

 In the config group/device model there are four list of attributes with different purpose to configure how the